Skip to content

 def __init__(self, config: dict):

-# config[taxpayersFilename]: the name of the text file containing taxpayers
+# config[taxpayersFilename]: name of the taxpayer text file

-# config[resultsFilename]: the name of the JSON file containing the results
+# config[resultsFilename]: the name of the jSON results file

 # config[errorsFilename]: the name of the error file